Sunita Singh Chauhan

 Sunita Singh Chauhan is an Indian politician.
-She was member of the Bihar legislative assembly from Belsand vidhan sabha constituency in Sitamarhi district.
+She was member of the Bihar Legislative Assembly from Belsand vidhan sabha constituency in Sitamarhi district.

 Political career

 She joined politics in 2000.
 She made her debut as member of legislative assembly in March 2005.
-But due to hung assembly election scheduled in the very same year.
-In Nov-Dec 2005 election she made her second consecutive win.
-And served as a member of the Bihar legislative assembly until 2010.
-In the year 2015 she again contested as a JDU candidate from Belsand vidhan sabha constituency.
-And made her third win by defeating her nearest rival Md.
+But due to hung assembly, another election was scheduled in the very same year.
+In the November–December 2005 election, she again won her election and served as a member of the Bihar legislative assembly until 2010.
+In 2015 she again contested as a Janata Dal (United) (JDU) candidate from Belsand vidhan sabha constituency.
+She won, defeating her nearest rival Md.
 Nasir Ahmad of Lok Janshakti Party.
 She is criticised for taking her husband inside the vidhan sabha presidings and getting benefit as a MLA.